Note from Fluoride Action Network:

 Objective To investigate the effect of coal-burning endemic fluorosis on children's physical development and intellectual level so as to provide data support for the protection of children's healthy growth in fluorosis areas.
 Methods Ninety children with coal-burning endemic fluorosis were selected for the study, which were divided into heavy fluorosis area group, middle

-[Effect of high fluoride concentration in drinking water on children’s intelligence].
+Effect of fluoride in drinking water on children’s intelligence.